 Prospective Students

-Download the form from the link below and have a physician from a medical institution in your home country complete it in either English or Japanese within the three-month period before the designated date of entrance to Tokyo Tech (or within the three-month period before your planned date of arrival in Japan, if your arrival will be later than the date of entrance).
+Download the form from the link below and have a physician at a medical institution in your home country complete it in English or Japanese within three months prior to your enrollment date at Science Tokyo (or your planned date of arrival in Japan, if you will arrive after enrollment).

 Part I: Tuberculosis (TB) Screening